1987

 Neither Ultra nor Exciter was actually played by the big British

-radio stations later but this was definitely already complicated in the 1980s.
+radio stations later, but it had already been difficult in the 1980s.

 Fletch: "Probably we're still a cult band because we find it difficult